dougvk/TRIH-rss-ingest/PRD.md

    - Use the `requests` library to GET the RSS feed URL with the necessary authentication header.
    - Handle any network or authentication errors gracefully.
 3. **Feed Parsing:**
-   - Parse the downloaded XML feed with `feedparser`.
+   - Parse the downloaded XML feed with `lxml`.
    - Extract required fields from each entry in the feed.
 4. **Data Storage:**
    - Insert each parsed episode into the SQLite database.